Best Psychotherapy to Deal with Bipolar Disorder

 Family-Focused Therapy

-Family-Focused Therapy (FFT) combines two forms of psychotherapy by including psycho-education and family therapy.
+Family-Focused Therapy (FFT) combines two forms of psychotherapy: psycho-education and family therapy.
 They focus on family dynamics and relationships and use them to determine how they contribute to changes in bipolar illnesses.

-Sometimes called ecological therapies, this form of treatment is used to identify problems and conflicts solely in the family circle that contribute to the patient’s stress and illness as well as problems in the family that crop up because of the illness.
+Sometimes called ecological therapies, this form of treatment is used to identify problems and conflicts solely in the family circle that contribute to the patient’s stress and illness, and problems in the family that crop up because of the disease.

 They focus on these conflicts and teach the family how to resolve them.
-All family members learn about the illness, treatment and support measures.
+In addition, all family members learn about the illness, treatment, and support measures.

 Remember

-Research has proved that these psychotherapy techniques go a long way in treating bipolar disorder and are usually used in conjunction with medications designed specifically to tackle the bipolar disorder.
+Research has proved that these psychotherapy techniques go a long way in treating bipolar disorder and are usually used with medications explicitly designed to tackle bipolar disorder.